clevyr/backpack-page-builder/readme.md

 Click the sync icon in the bottom right, this will load in static pages (Every folder that is not the **dynamic** folder) and it will reload the page

+You also have the option to sync them from the command line with the following command

+`php artisan pagebuilder:sync`

 ### Editing static pages

 Navigate to the page management page and click edit on the homepage